seL4/docs/projects/sel4/kernel-contribution.md

 architecture of the kernel, performance impacts, verification impacts, etc).

-It is particulary important to consider how such a kernel feature will affect, and be affected on, all the kernel ports, how it will affect user-level components and systems, and how it will impact key properties such as security.
+It is particularly important to consider how such a kernel feature will affect, and be affected on, all the kernel ports, how it will affect user-level components and systems, and how it will impact key properties such as security.